GMOD/Apollo3/packages/apollo-cli/README.md

   $ apollo feature search -t <value> [--profile <value>] [--config-file <value>] [-a <value>]

 FLAGS
-  -a, --assembly=<value>...  [default: -] Assembly names or IDs to search; use "-" to read it from stdin -t, --text=<value>         (required) Search for this text query
+  -a, --assembly=<value>...
+Assembly names or IDs to search; use "-" to read it from stdin.
+If omitted
+                             search all assemblies
+  -t, --text=<value>         (required) Search for this text query
       --config-file=<value>  Use this config file (mostly for testing) --profile=<value>      [default: default] Use credentials from this profile

 DESCRIPTION
   Free text search for feature in one or more assemblies

+  Return features matching a query string.
+This command searches only in:

+  - Attribute *values* (not attribute names)
+  - Source field (which in fact is stored as an attribute)
+  - Feature type

+  The search mode is:

+  - Case insensitive
+  - Match only full words, but not necessarily the full value
+  - Common words are ignored.
+E.g. "the", "with"

+  For example, given this feature:

+  chr1 example SNP 10 30 0.987 . . "someKey=Fingerprint BAC with reads"

+  Queries "bac" or "mRNA" return the feature.
+Instead these queries will NOT
+  match:

+  - "someKey"
+  - "with"
+  - "Finger"
+  - "chr1"
+  - "0.987"

+EXAMPLES
+  Search "bac" in these assemblies:

+    $ apollo feature search -a mm9 mm10 -t bac
 ```

 _See code: